scottdillon1/Virtual_SCP_Academy/SAC/SAC-Modeling-Part1.md

 ![](.//media/image14.png)

-m.
-Here's the correct syntax for the transform of the modifiedAt Column.
+:point_right:**Here's the correct syntax for the transform of the modifiedAt Column**

 ![](.//media/image15.png)

-n.
-Change the data type of the new Column to a Date.
+:point_right:**Change the data type of the new Column to a Date.
 You may need to
-    select the date format to YYYY-MM-DD from the drop down.
+    select the date format to YYYY-MM-DD from the drop down.**

     ![](.//media/image16.png)

-o.
-Repeat this process for the ModifiedAt Column.
+:point_right: **Repeat this process for the ModifiedAt Column.
 Be sure to that's
-    data type is Date and in the format of YYYY-MM-DD just like we did in step l.
+    data type is Date and in the format of YYYY-MM-DD just like we did in step l.**

-p.
-Let's create a "Days Between" column which measures how quickly our
+:point_right:**Let's create a "Days Between" column which measures how quickly our
     support staff react to ticket.
-Select the fx icon again.
+Select the fx icon again.**

 ![](.//media/image17.png)